sebastiansiju/503IT-Group1-TAAS-Phish-Hunt-Spot-The-Scam-/week 2 session 1/presentation-practice-reflection.md

 ## Topic: Presentation Practice & Reflection

-During our presentation practice sessions, We focused on improving both the clarity of my delivery and the overall flow of our group presentation.

-We rehearsed our section multiple times to ensure we could explain our game concept, development process, and prototype features confidently and without relying too heavily on notes.

-While practising, I paid attention to my pacing, tone, and body language so that my communication would be clear, professional, and engaging for the audience.
+During our presentation practice sessions, we focused on improving the clarity, structure, and delivery of our group presentation.
+We rehearsed our sections multiple times to ensure that each part of the presentation flowed smoothly and that we could explain our game concept, development process, and prototype features confidently.
+As a team, we paid attention to pacing, tone, and how we communicated technical ideas in a simple and accessible way for our audience.

-As a group, we also refined the transitions between speakers to make the presentation feel more connected and organised.
-I contributed by suggesting where visual slides could be improved, such as adding clearer screenshots of the prototype and simplifying text so the audience could follow our points more easily.
-I also gave feedback to my teammates during practice, helping them adjust their timing and strengthen their explanations.
+We also worked on strengthening transitions between speakers so the presentation felt connected and professional.
+Together, we reviewed our slides and made improvements such as adding clearer screenshots of the prototype, simplifying text, and ensuring that each visual supported the key points we wanted to communicate.
+Throughout practice, we gave each other constructive feedback, helping one another adjust timing, refine explanations, and improve overall delivery.

-Reflecting on the practice, I realised how important preparation is for delivering a confident and polished presentation.
-Practising allowed me to identify areas where I needed to slow down, emphasise key points, and maintain eye contact.
-It also helped me understand how to communicate technical ideas in a simple and accessible way, which is essential when presenting to clients or non‑technical audiences.
-Overall, the practice sessions improved my confidence, teamwork, and communication skills, and prepared me to deliver a more professional final presentation.
+Reflecting on the practice, we recognised how important preparation is for delivering a confident and polished presentation.
+Rehearsing allowed us to identify areas where we needed to slow down, emphasise important points, and maintain stronger engagement with the audience.
+It also helped us develop better teamwork and communication skills, as we learned how to coordinate our speaking roles and support each other effectively.
+Overall, the practice sessions strengthened our confidence and prepared us to deliver a more professional and cohesive final presentation.